What is Rare Disease?

 They are caused by a mutation in one copy of a gene.
 If a parent has a dominant genetic disease, then each child has a 50% chance of inheriting the disease.
 An example of a dominant genetic disease is Achondroplasia which occurs in 1 in 25,000 live births.

 Sex-linked genetic diseases

 They can occur in any pregnancy.
 Sometimes these risks are related to the parent’s age and involve extra or missing chromosomes.
-A second type of chromosome abnormality is a change in the structure or organisation of the chromosomes.
+The second type of chromosome abnormality is a change in the structure or organization of the chromosomes.

-These occur due to many complex interactions and combinations of maternal, environmental and genetic influences.
-In most cases predictive genetic testing is not available for multi-factoral traits, however a family history assessment may provide more accurate recurrence risks.
+These occur due to many complex interactions and combinations of maternal, environmental, and genetic influences.
+In most cases predictive genetic testing is not available for multi-factorial traits, however, a family history assessment may provide more accurate recurrence risks.